SR-hakwara/CS50_Final_project_v3/README.md

 - quit

 **Project Management**
-- Show all projects (the long description property is not displayed).
+- Show all projects
+  - The detailed description property is not displayed.
-- Show the details of a project using its ID (the detailed description property is displayed).
+- Show the details of a project using its ID
+  - The detailed description property is displayed.
-  - display any tasks linked to the project.
+  - Display any tasks linked to the project.
 - Add a new project:
   - The ID is generated automatically.
 If a project is deleted, its ID is reused for the next project creation.
 - Update a project:
-  - for the "task_list" only a task ID already existing on the task file and not used by another project can be added.
+  - For the "task_list" only a task ID already existing on the task file and not used by another project can be added.
   - When the "task_list" property of a project is modified, the "linked_project" property of the task that was added is automatically updated with the project's ID.
-  - when updating "task_lis" if the task ID is already in the project, the task is deleted from the project but with a confirmation message before.
+  - When updating "task_lis" if the task ID is already in the project, the task is deleted from the project but with a confirmation message before.
   - The deadline must be today or later and must follow the format YYYY-MM-DD.
 - Delete a project.
   - If a project is deleted, the "linked_project" property of any task linked to this project is also deleted.
-- return.
+- Return.
-- quit.
+- Quit.

 **Task Management**
-- Show all tasks (the long description property is not displayed).
+- Show all tasks
+  - the long description property is not displayed.
-- Show the details of a task using its ID (the detailed description property is displayed).
+- Show the details of a task using its ID
+  - the detailed description property is displayed.
 - Add a new task
     - The ID is generated automatically.
 If a task is deleted, its ID is reused for the next task creation
     - We can choose to add a linked project or not if we do the task ID is added to the property tak_list of the project add.